-A critical Citrix vulnerability (CVE-2019-19781) is currently under mass exploitation.
+A critical Citrix vulnerability (CVE-2019-19781) is currently under mass exploitation in January 2020.
 To detect if your organisation is compromised, Redscan has developed a script that will examine your host.

 The Citrix ADC / NetScaler path traversal flaw is under active and widespread exploitation in the wild to attack networks indiscriminately.
 A proof of concept exploit has been publicly disclosed and a large number of organisations are at risk.